While VB Migration Partner can often automatically translate most VB6 constructs,

 At the end of generation process, AxWrapperGen runs Microsoft Visual Studio and

-loads a solution that contains one VB.NET class library (DLL) project, containing a pair
+loads a solution that contains one .NET class library (DLL) project, containing

 - The first class of each pair works as a wrapper for the original ActiveX control.